Kiiskil/FootballApp/README.md

 *RESULTS*

 I made two different projects for this.
-Bacuse Blazor was a new technology for me, I opted to do API first and figure out how to make UI with Blazor on top of it later.
+Because Blazor was a new technology for me, I opted to do API first and figure out how to make UI with Blazor on top of it later.

 API:
 Simple REST-API (.NET Core 3.0) that fetches a list of footballmatches from https://functionapp2018071101324.blob.core.windows.net/data/matches_latest.json as JSON and handles it through GET-requests.